Chicago, Illinois IV Infiltration Complication Attorneys

 Serious IV complications can arise when administering a catheter into the vein, such as IV infiltration, where the medication or fluid is intravenously infused into the surrounding tissue.

 A complication of an IV infiltration occurs through medical errors, improper placement, improperly inserted catheters, and medical negligence involving the medical staff.

-In some cases, the medication injected intravenously through an extravasation process becomes extremely toxic when the drug is inadvertently delivered outside the bloodstream, causing serious problems to surrounding tissue and skin.
+In some IV infiltration cases, the medication injected intravenously through an extravasation (leakage of fluid) process becomes highly toxic when the drug is inadvertently delivered outside the vein, causing severe problems to surrounding tissue and skin.